2014 Whitefish Winter Carnival

 Good sportsmanship is important to the success of our event and the image of the community of Whitefish.
 Your registration signature pledges your word to the humane treatment of your horse and respectful relationships to all fellow competitors and volunteers hosting this exciting competition.
 Failure to comply with the spirit of friendly competition at any of the scheduled events may result in the disqualification of your team or your banishment from future competitions.

 - 10. RACE RESULTS

-Race results will be announced and posted, and prize money and awards will be at The Craggy Range,10 Central Avenuein downtown Whitefish on Sunday evening beginning at 7 pm.
+Race results will be announced and posted, and prize money and awards will be at a downtown Whitefish venue on Sunday evening beginning at 7 pm.